 All of the partners should be in agreement with the roles of various partners, including the Johns Hopkins partners.

-Should an application propose that specific Johns Hopkins students, faculty, or staff evaluate the project?
+Should an application have proposed that specific Johns Hopkins students, faculty, or staff evaluate the project?

 No. The plan for an evaluation of the project will be determined collaboratively after selection.
 The reason that the Fund has pulled evaluation out of the application itself is that the Fund may work with one or more evaluators across the portfolio of projects.

-What if I do not have a Johns Hopkins partner to work with?
+What if I did not have a Johns Hopkins partner to work with?

-It is preferable for applicants to find partners at Johns Hopkins before applying.
-On January 25th, the Fund is hosting a session to match community partners with interested students, staff, and faculty.
-You can sign up here.
-If it is not possible to find a partner, it is still possible to apply without a partner, and the Fund may attempt to find a good match with you during the selection process.
+It was preferable for applicants to find partners at Johns Hopkins before applying.
+On January 25th, the Fund hosted a session to match community partners with interested students, staff, and faculty.
+If it was not possible to find a partner, an organization could still apply without a partner, and the Fund suggested potential matches with these applicants during the selection review process.

 What if I both work with a community-based nonprofit organization and am a student, staff, or faculty member at Johns Hopkins?

-If you are applying through your work with the community-based nonprofit organization, then you should find other students, faculty, or staff to work with on the project, rather than double count yourself.
+If you applied through your work with the community-based nonprofit organization, then you should have found other students, faculty, or staff to work with on the project, rather than double count yourself.

 Questions regarding the role of the community-based nonprofit organization that is the lead applicant for the grant

 Yes.
-If it is a nonprofit, community-based organization.
+If it was a nonprofit, community-based organization.

-I am not working with a nonprofit, community-based organization.
-Can I be matched with one that can be the lead applicant for the grant?
+I do not work with a nonprofit, community-based organization.
+Can I have been matched with one that could be the lead applicant for the grant?

-On January 25th, the Fund is hosting a session to help small organizations or individuals find a community-based nonprofit organization to work with on the application.
-Because only nonprofit, community-based organizations can apply, it is necessary to find such an organization to apply.
+On January 25th, the Fund hosted a session to help small organizations or individuals find a community-based nonprofit organization to work with on the application.
+Because only nonprofit, community-based organizations could apply, it was necessary to find such an organization to apply.